MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-working-with-teams.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: Teams, MS Teams, Microsoft Teams, Skype, Link, Microsoft 365, collaborate, collaboration, teamwork ms.date: 04/01/2021 ms.author: jswymer ms.openlocfilehash: e20208d50eb65f1a92e6661396bf53007ab88eb8
+ms.search.keywords: Teams, MS Teams, Microsoft Teams, Skype, Link, Microsoft 365, collaborate, collaboration, teamwork, share records ms.date: 05/19/2021 ms.author: jswymer ms.openlocfilehash: 8add662badbc0d791d6a37d0feb4e3a756519f00
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: 5a916b0aa0a2eef0c22b5722a0af041757e6d7c2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 05/19/2021
-ms.locfileid: "5786898"
+ms.locfileid: "6074603"
 ---
-# <a name="working-with-business-central-data-in-microsoft-teams"></a>Working with Business Central Data in Microsoft Teams
+# <a name="sharing-business-central-records-in-microsoft-teams"></a>Sharing Business Central Records in Microsoft Teams

 [!INCLUDE [online_only](includes/online_only.md)]

-[!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)], so you can quickly share details across team members and respond faster to inquiries.
-In this article, you'll learn how to use the app to share [!INCLUDE [prod_short](includes/prod_short.md)] data with coworkers in a Teams conversation.
+[!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)], so you can quickly share details across team members and respond faster to enquiries.
+In this article, you'll learn how to use the app to share [!INCLUDE [prod_short](includes/prod_short.md)] records, like a customer, sales order, or invoice, with coworkers in a Teams conversation.

 ## <a name="overview"></a>Overview